 The marinade in this Grilled Asian-style Soy Marinated Flank Steak takes an uninteresting piece of steak and turns it into a mouthwatering dish!

-I grill flank steak, a lean primal cut with wonderful beefy flavor all summer long.
-Some of my favorites are Flank Steak with Tomatoes, Balsamic and Red Onion, Flank Steak with Chimichurri, and Flank Steak with Black Bean Corn Salsa.
+Soy-Marinated Flank Steak is a delicious and flavorful dish that combines the tenderness of flank steak with the savory taste of soy sauce.
+This recipe infuses the meat with a rich marinade, resulting in a mouthwatering steak that is perfect for grilling.
+Flank steak is a lean primal cut with wonderful beefy flavor which is perfect for grilling.
+Some of my other flank steak recipes you may love are this simple Flank Steak with Tomatoes, Balsamic and Red Onion, Flank Steak with Chimichurri, and Flank Steak with Black Bean Corn Salsa.

 The marinade adds flavor to the surface and inside of the meat, while salt makes the meat juicier.
 Water-soluble flavor compounds come from the garlic, ginger and green onion.
 Soy sauce provides an unami flavor which penetrates the meat with flavor.
 The oil allows the fat-soluble flavors from the pepper flakes to infuse the oil and stick to the meats surface for tremendous flavor.
 The honey aids in providing quicker browning and caramelizing for an intense smoky charred flavor.